This blog series is written by Julia Domenicucci, an editor at Macmillan Learning, in conjunction with Mignon Fogarty, better known as Grammar Girl.

 If you are using Achieve, you will find a "Quick Start Guide: Grammar Girl and Question Bank" in your Welcome Unit.
 You can also find information on assigning Grammar Girl in Achieve on the support page "Add Grammar Girl and shared English content to your course."

-Credit: Pixabay Image 2557399 by StockSnap, used under a Pixabay License
+Credit: Pixabay Image 1891732by congerdesign, used under a Pixaby License